JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

 ## Enhance the user interface

-1. Open the `App.kt` file and add the following function:
+1. In the `composeApp/src/commonMain/kotlin` directory, open the `App.kt` file and add the following function:

    ```kotlin
    fun todaysDate(): String {